-6.1 Best practice is that the principle of "significant separation" should also apply between the tier of local governance and the trust board.
-If local governors or members of a local school committee sit on the trust board this may reduce the objectivity with which the trust board can exercise its powers.

-Local governors may be conflicted in that, for the best possible reasons, they may wish to represent the interests of the school or schools where they serve on the local committee, rather than the interests of all schools in the group.
-Trustees must not be partial - they must make decisions in the interests of all schools and all pupils, they must exercise independent judgement and avoid conflicts of interest.

-For this reason, CST advises that all or a significant majority of trustees to be independent of local governance.

-6.2 The Trust Board has established committees to be known as the Local Governor Committees (LGCs).
+- 4.1 The Trust Board has established committees to be known as the Local Governor Committees.
 There is an LGC for each academy within the Trust.
-It is the decision of the trust board about what, if any, governance functions they delegate to local school committees.
+It is the decision of the Trust Board about what, if any, governance functions they delegate to LGC's - 4.2 Best practice is that the principle of "significant separation" should also apply between the LGCs and the Trust Board.
+If local governors sit on the Trust Board this may reduce the objectivity with which the Trust board can exercise its powers. - 4.3 Local governors may be conflicted in that, for the best possible reasons, they may wish to represent the interests of the school or schools where they serve on the LGC, rather than the interests of all schools in the group.
+Directors must not be partial they must make decisions in the interests of all schools and all pupils, they must exercise independent judgement and avoid conflicts of interest.
+For this reason, the Confederation of School Trusts advises that all or a significant majority of Directors to be independent of local governance. - 4.3 The membership of the LGCs must include two parents of pupils currently at the academy and, at a primary school, one member of staff, and at a secondary school, two members of staff (one teaching, one support staff).
+These positions must be elected.
+Otherwise, there should be enough members of each LGC to enable it to do an effective job, with a maximum of 9 members in each primary academy and 12 in a secondary academy. - 4.4 LGCs meet four times a year.